bagder/http2-explained/en/part8.md

 ### 8.3.3 Others

-curl and libcurl support insecure http2 as well as the TLS based using on one out of several different TLS libraries.
+curl and libcurl support insecure http2 as well as the TLS based one using one out of several different TLS libraries.

 Wireshark supports http2.
 The perfect tool for analyzing http2 network